Section 1. Introduction and Overview

 301.3 A statement of opinion on establishment of the proposed new PPN by the Council chair.

 302. The PPN shall be established on an affirmative vote by a majority of the ASLA Executive Committee present and voting.

-303. PPN chairs shall be appointed by the ASLA president for terms of one (1) year and may be reappointed.
+303. PPN chairs shall be appointed by the ASLA president for terms of two (2) year and may be reappointed after rotation out of the position for at least one term.
+Term appointments shall follow the PPN administrative procedures document.
 Terms shall begin and end when the ASLA president is installed at the conclusion of the annual meeting.

-304. PPN chairs may establish other specific positions within the PPN such as secretary, treasurer, newsletter editor, or project/service chair, make the appointments thereto, and delegate duties and responsibilities thereto.
+304. PPN chairs may establish other specific officer positions within the PPN (such as blog editor, webinar coordinator, project/service chair, etc.), make the appointments thereto, and delegate duties and responsibilities thereto.

 305. PPN chairs shall uphold the PPN mission as defined under Section 102 and shall: